 For texts of the current ordinances CLICK HERE.

 The purpose of the ordinance is “to protect the environmental quality of Crystal Lake, the Crystal Lake shoreline, and the Crystal Lake Watershed through appropriate land use and design regulations.”
 It governs activities such as residential and commercial construction, private road building, land use, onsite waste disposal, and landscaping.
 Many of its provisions are more restrictive than conventional zoning.

 In general, regulations within the CLWOD emphasize the preservation of natural vegetation and mature forest, and limit building on steep slopes.
 It aims to reduce erosion and polluting runoff, preserve aquatic wildlife habitat and wetlands, and conserve natural beauty and open space.
 It establishes guidelines for lot sizes, impervious surfaces, and setbacks from the lakeshore, and prohibits certain highly polluting land uses, such as gas stations, slaughterhouses, and some industries.
 Mowed lawns adjacent to the shoreline are strongly discouraged.

-The CLWA Land Use committee is reviewing the CLWOD ordinance to determine whether updates are needed to meet 21st century needs for preserving and protecting the unique Crystal Lake environment.
-They welcome your input and participation!
+From 2019 to 2021 the CLWA Land Use committee reviewed the CLWOD ordinances to determine whether updates were needed to meet 21st century needs for preserving and protecting the unique Crystal Lake environment.
+Their recommendations were amended to the original ordinance in Crystal Lake Township in 2021; other townships are considering the updates as well.
+If you live in the Crystal Lake Watershed, your administrative body encourages your input and participation!